emacsmirror/meep/docs/reference.rst

    A negative ARG positions the POINT at the end of the region.

-   Note that pressing Return instead of a character performs a contextual mark, finding the closest pair, see: ``meep-region-match-chars-contextual``.
+   Note that pressing Return instead of a character performs a contextual mark, finding the closest pair, see: ``meep-match-bounds-of-char-contextual-chars``.

 ``(meep-region-mark-bounds-of-char-outer CH ARG)``
    Mark in bounds of CH over ARG steps.
    A negative ARG positions the POINT at the end of the region.

-   Note that pressing Return instead of a character performs a contextual mark, finding the closest pair, see: ``meep-region-match-chars-contextual``.
+   Note that pressing Return instead of a character performs a contextual mark, finding the closest pair, see: ``meep-match-bounds-of-char-contextual-chars``.

 ``(meep-region-mark-bounds-of-char-contextual-inner ARG)``
    Mark in bounds of of the nearest character pairs over ARG steps.
    A negative ARG positions the POINT at the end of the region.

-   Character pairs are detected using: ``meep-region-match-chars-contextual``.
+   Character pairs are detected using: ``meep-match-bounds-of-char-contextual-chars``.

 ``(meep-region-mark-bounds-of-char-contextual-outer ARG)``
    Mark in bounds of of the nearest character pairs over ARG steps.
    A negative ARG positions the POINT at the end of the region.

-   Character pairs are detected using: ``meep-region-match-chars-contextual``.
+   Character pairs are detected using: ``meep-match-bounds-of-char-contextual-chars``.

 Motion: Bounds
 ^^^^^^^^^^^^^^